emmastrand/EmmaStrand_Notebook/_posts/2022-01-07-KBay-Pairs-16S-Analysis-Pipeline.md

 projects: KBay Pairs
 ---

-# KBay Bleached Pairs 16S Sequencing Analysis Pipeline
+# KBay Bleached Pairs 16S Sequencing Analysis Pipeline with QIIME2

+**This pipeline uses QIIME2**.
+See this [notebook post]() for the pipeline for using Mothur.

 For more detailed pipeline and 16S information see:
 - 16S Laboratory Protocol [here](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/_posts/2021-02-01-16s-Sequencing-HoloInt.md).